pulsarf0x/plumia-root/README.md

 ## Installation
 First, you need to clone this repo.
-After cloned, you need to define database id into config/database.php
+After cloned, you need to define database parameters into config/database.php.

 All the routing system is located into config/routes.php.
 You maybe noticed that the two config files are only in PHP.
 I'm going to explain you this later here.